 SpermComet® is Examen’s market leading sperm DNA fragmentation test.
 SpermComet® is a robust biomarker for male infertility, IVF and ICSI failure and miscarriage.
 Independent research has shown that it is the best performing sperm DNA fragmentation test in terms of sensitivity, specificity and predictive power.
 SpermComet® is the only sperm DNA fragmentation test guaranteed for oligozoospermic and testicular samples.

-All sperm DNA tests are not equal.
+All sperm DNA tests are not the same.
 Available tests measure different aspects of sperm chromatin damage and as a result have variable levels of diagnostic and prognostic strength (Table 1).
 SpermComet® is based on a technique known as single cell gel electrophoresis (SCGE).
 This technique is used extensively in drug toxicity research.
-Independent research has shown that the SpermComet® is the most sensitive assay for detecting DNA damage (Figure 1 and 2).
+Independent research has shown that the SpermComet® is the most sensitive assay for detecting DNA fragmentation (Figure 1 and 2).
 This is due to several unique features of the assay:

 Detects total DNA damage: Sperm DNA is up to 6 times more tightly packed than somatic cell DNA.
 The SpermComet® assay includes a decondensation step which relaxes the DNA exposing DNA strand breaks in the nuclear core.
 This step is necessary to detect total and not just peripheral DNA damage.

 Quantifies amount of DNA fragmentation: Separation of the DNA fragments contained in individual sperm nuclei during electrophoresis allows the amount of DNA fragments to be quantified.
 In contrast, the other assays only measure either the presence or absence of chromatin or DNA damage.

 Comparative analysis of three sperm DNA damage assays and sperm nuclear protein content in couples undergoing assisted reproduction treatment